Authored by Richard Ferrara | Technology Advisory

 - Business Continuity: There are many business continuity benefits to migrating a legacy application to the cloud.
 Here are just a few:

 - Modern technologies, including microservices/containers and multi-cloud portability

 - Plan on winning the war, not just a few battles: This last section is very dependent on your organization’s culture.
 However, a project like migrating a legacy application to the cloud is typically a major decision and a major commitment.
 It involves evaluating years of technical debt that may have been accumulated with the legacy application and admitting that adding more short-term fixes is not going to position the organization in the industry as well as a full migration.

-- Change Your Mindset: One of the largest hurdles that we have seen with clients is the change in mindset from pay-and-recover to pay-as-you-go.
-The latter provides a large amount of flexibility during the migration, as well as after the migration is complete.
+2. Change Your Mindset: One of the largest hurdles that we have seen with clients is the change in mindset from pay-and-recover to pay-as-you-go.
+The latter provides a large amount of flexibility during the migration, and after the migration is complete.
 During the migration, services can be on-boarded or not based on cash flow constraints.
 After the migration is complete, costs are dependent on usage and, if the application is architected as a cloud-native application, usage can equal revenue minus cloud spend.

 - Pre-Migration: As I mentioned above, a good understanding of the current product and the final product is vital for accurate budgeting and planning.
 This phase of the project is allocated to determine those two product understandings.

 - Migration: This phase of the project cannot be estimated until the first phase is complete.
 Having a general understanding of the two states will help when deriving an overall project budget.
 However, be sure to pad this estimate originally and reallocate those dollars to “nice to have” features, if available.